The Marder infantry fighting vehicle (IFV) is a tracked armoured vehicle developed by Rheinmetall Landsysteme, a defence company based in Germany.

 The Marder 1A5 upgrade included the addition of extra anti-mine armour to provide protection against blast and projectile-forming mines.
 The upgrades were performed on 74 Marder 1A3 vehicles between 2002 and 2005.

-The interior of the vehicle was remodelled to withstand blast and avoid shock to the crew when hit by a mine.
-The measures included altered stowage concept, additional floor clearance in the fighting compartment, installation of global positioning system (GPS), precision lightweight GPS receiver, stronger brakes and improved ventilation pumps.
-New armour skirts made of steel were added and conical compression springs were replaced with hydraulic buffers.
+The interior of the vehicle was remodelled to withstand blasts and protect the crew from shock when hit by a mine.
+The measures included an altered stowage concept, additional floor clearance in the fighting compartment, the installation of a global positioning system (GPS), a precision lightweight GPS receiver, stronger brakes, and improved ventilation pumps.
+New steel armour skirts were added, and conical compression springs were replaced with hydraulic buffers.

 The decision to start a programme to extend the service life of the German Marder armoured vehicles was made in 2016.

-The development and pilot retrofitting of a new fire detection and suppression system and a new driver vision system for the Marder 1A3 family also started in 2017.
-The pilot programme for the integration of a battle management system into the different Marder variants began in 2019.
+Development and pilot retrofitting of a new fire detection and suppression system and a new driver vision system for the Marder 1A3 family also started in 2017.
+Additionally, the pilot programme for the integration of a battle management system into the different Marder variants began in 2019.

-Deliveries of kits for retrofitting a fire detection and extinguisher system into the vehicles commenced in 2019.
+Deliveries of kits for retrofitting fire detection and extinguisher systems into the vehicles commenced in 2019.

 Bundeswehr provided a €110m ($121.9m) contract to Rheinmetall to extend the service life of Marder IFV in December 2019.
-The contract will maintain and expand the capabilities of the vehicle and the company will supply 78 conversion kits, including seven spare kits.
-The kits are being used to replace the drivetrain of 71 Marder 1A5 vehicles by installing a new powerpack, which will significantly enhance the vehicle’s responsiveness and boost the engine output from 600hp to more than 750hp.
+The agreement aims to maintain and enhance the vehicle’s capabilities, with Rheinmetall supplying 78 conversion kits, including seven spare kits.
+These kits are used to replace the drivetrain of 71 Marder 1A5 vehicles by installing a new powerpack, which will significantly enhance the vehicle’s responsiveness and boost the engine output from 600hp to more than 750hp.

 Greece received six Marder 1A3 vehicles for the Hellenic Armed Forces in October 2022.
-The procurement was made as part of Greece’s swap deal with Germany to transfer 40 BMP-1 armoured vehicles to Ukraine in return for receiving 40 German Marder 1A3 IFVs.
+The procurement was part of a swap deal with Germany, wherein Greece transferred 40 BMP-1 armoured vehicles to Ukraine in exchange for 40 German Marder 1A3 IFVs.